Obama: An Intimate Portrait Chronicles Eight Extraordinary Years

 A man and his daughter dance joyously to the music of Prince, playing just feet away.
-The president and top national security officials watch warily as Navy SEALs raid Osama bin Laden’s secret compound halfway around the world.
+The president and top national security officials watch in suspense as Navy SEALs raid Osama bin Laden’s secret compound halfway around the world.
 A tall, very famous man bends deeply to forge a bond with a small boy.

 Pete Souza (COM’76) started taking pictures of Barack Obama in 2005, when he was a Chicago Tribune photographer based in Washington, D.C., and Obama was a freshly minted senator from Illinois.
 The connection they made landed Souza the job as Obama’s chief official White House photographer, from the first day of his presidency to the last, eight years later.
 And Obama granted him a stunning level of access, from the biggest moments to the smallest.